selective focus of black plugged router on white table and businessman sitting on sofa

 LAN cables plugged in router ports in home server.
 Macro shot.
 3d

-2. Enter the router’s IP address into a web browser.
+2. Enter the router’s default IP address (for example, 192.168.1.1 for many models) into a web browser.
+You can find the default IP address in the user’s manual.

-3. Enter the username and password for the router.
+3. Enter the username and password for the router to access the router’s settings via the web interface.

 6. Turn off the DNS server.